FR

 Palabre does not provide paid access to models.
 It does not create a Claude, OpenAI, Google, or Ollama account.
 Each agent must be installed and authenticated separately.

 Palabre also does not keep an interactive session open with the CLIs.
 Each response is produced by a batch call.
-Debate memory comes from the transcript that Palabre reinjects at each turn.
+Continuity comes from the transcript Palabre injects: the complete debate history in Debate mode, and at most the six most recent messages in Chat.

 Next